cxt240/PLC-Project1/README.md

 Interpreter is the file containing the compiler.
 To call the interpreter, given a filename (filename.txt), call the function named run like this:

 (run (parser "filename.txt"))

+To test all files, just run TestSuite.scm file